neerajmahajan/recap-spark/README.md

 val func1 = udf((arguments) => {function-definition})
 ```

-###### Performance
+##### Performance Tuning
 * Optimizing partioning improves performance. by defeault any shuffle operation creates 200 partitions, which can be repartition.
 * reduceByKey instead of groupBy
 ```
-If we have a large cluster with 100 nodes and 10 slots in each Executor, then we want the DataFrame to have 1,000 par66ons to use all of the Executor slots to process it simultaneously.
-In this case, it's also fine to have a DataFrame with thousands of pari66ons, and a 1,000 par66ons will be processed at a 6me.```
+If we have a large cluster with 100 nodes and 10 slots in each Executor, then we want the DataFrame to have 1,000 partitions to use all of the Executor slots to process it simultaneously.
+In this case, it's also fine to have a DataFrame with thousands of partitions, and a 1,000 par66ons will be processed at a time.```
 ```
+###### Showing lineage for an RDD
+* employeeRdd.toDebugString
+* spark initially create RDD lineage(**logical plan**) for a set of tranformations/action required to do a job.
+It captures it into a DAG(Direct Acyclic graph).
+RDD uses pointers to trace it ancestors.
+* When spark see's an action, the **spark scheduler** creates a **physical plan** to compute the RDD needed for the computation.
+* When an RDD can be computed from it's parent without movement of data, multiple RDD are collapsed into a single stage.
+The collapsing of RDD into one stage is called **pipelining**.
+* Physical plan is composed of stages and when a shuffle happens then a new stage is created.
+###### Scenarios when scheduler truncate the lineage of RDD graph
+* **Pipelining** : when there is no movement of data from the parent RDD, the scheduler will pipeline the RDD graph collpsing multiple RDD into single stage.
+* **RDD Persistence** : when a RDD is persisted to cluster memeory or disk, the spark scheduler will truncate the lineage of RDD graph. it will begin computation based on persisted RDD.
+* If the RDD is already materialize due to an earlier shuffle.
+This optimization is built into spark.

+###### DAG to physical plan
+* DAG is the logical graph of RDD operations
+* When an action is encountered, the DAG is translated into a physical plan to compute the RDD needed for performing the action.
+* The spark scheduler submits a job to compute all necessary RDDs.
+* Each job is made of one or more stages.
+* Each stage is composed of tasks.
+* Stages are processed in order and individual tasks are scheduled and executed on the cluster.